ansys/pysimai/doc/source/user_guide/config_file.rst

 -------

 You write the configuration file in `TOML <https://toml.io/>`_.
-From this file, you can pass any parameter used to configure the :class:`~ansys.simai.core.client.SimAIClient` instance.
+From this file, you can pass parameters for configuring the :class:`~ansys.simai.core.client.SimAIClient` instance.